tmr08c/tmr08c.github.io/content/blog/2020/11/phoenix-app-in-iframe/index.md

   capabilities: %{chromeOptions: %{args: ["--allow-insecure-localhost"]}},
 ```

-Despite not being the norm, this setup has not had any problems (yet) but has had the advantage of being able to work with my `secure` cookie settings.
+Despite not being the norm, this setup has not had any problems (yet) and has had the advantage of being able to work with my `secure` cookie settings.

 ## Conclusion

 At this point, you should now be able to render your application within an `iframe`.
 If you copied the `Content-Security-Policy` exactly, you would be limited to self-served and Atlassian `iframe`s, but, hopefully, you will be able to tweak our `AllowIframe` plug to fit your application's needs.

-# Thoughts

-- Should we include screenshots?
-  - Show the iframe not working?
-Show a hello page?